Open Meetings and FOIA

 How do I provide documents to the FOIA Officer?

 What if my office does not have any documents?

 What are the deadlines to answer a FOIA request?

 The U.S. Freedom of Information Act (FOIA) is a law that was enacted in 1966 to give the public access to inspect and/or receive copies of public records regularly maintained by federal government agencies.
 FOIA is the name commonly used to refer to the Freedom of Information Act.
 FOIA is codified at 5 U.S.C. §552.

 The District of Columbia government also has a Freedom of Information Act.
 D.C.
 Official Code §§2-531 et seq. states that as a matter of public policy, “all persons are entitled to full and complete information regarding the affairs of government and the official acts of those who represent them as public officials and employees.”

-The D.C.
-FOIA, like its federal counterpart, seeks to expand public access to information and minimize cost and time delays to those who request information.
+Like its federal counterpart, the DC FOIA seeks to expand public access to information and minimize cost and time delays to those who request information.